-- A. It is understood and agreed by the Associations signatory to this cooperative Agreement that each Association reserves to itself all authority, rights, and privileges as have been assigned to it by its Charter and agreement with the NATIONAL ASSOCIATION OF REALTORS®, except as voluntarily modified by this cooperative Agreement. - B. It is further understood and agreed that any Association signatory to this Agreement may withdraw from the Agreement at any time provided the withdrawing Association shall provide notice to the other signatory Associations ninety (90) days in advance of the date of withdrawal.
+- A. It is understood and agreed by the Associations signatory to this cooperative Agreement that each Association reserves to itself all authority, rights, and privileges as have been assigned to it by its Charter and agreement with the NATIONAL ASSOCIATION OF REALTORS[®], except as voluntarily modified by this cooperative Agreement. - B. It is further understood and agreed that any Association signatory to this Agreement may withdraw from the Agreement at any time provided the withdrawing Association shall provide notice to the other signatory Associations ninety (90) days in advance of the date of withdrawal.

+TNESS THEREOF, the parties have herete , 2

-The effective date of the Agreeme
+The effective date of the Agreement sh nall be January 1 , 20

 Attested by

 Arizona Association of REALTORS®

+(Dresident) (Evenutive Vice Descident)

 (President) (Executive Vice President)

 Date: , 20

-Assoc iation of REALTORS®

-Assoc iation of REALTORS®
+Association n of REALTORS®

-Assoc President iation of REALTORS®(Executive Officer)
+President (Executive Officer)

+Fresident (Executive Officer)

+Date: , 20